bhavana184/ChatApp/README.md

-This a chat app built using Javascript, socket.io,nodejs ,HTML and CSS.
+This chat app is built using Javascript, socket.io,nodejs ,HTML and CSS.